Education and prevention

 SVNB works in partnership with post-secondary institutions in New Brunswick to improve sexual violence awareness within the campus community.
 One of our most accessible trainings is the online modules titled: Seeds of Change; Bystander Skills that Transform Cultures of Sexual Violence.

-Bystander Intervention training has been proven to be a successful tool in helping to raise awareness about sexual violence on campus and encourage individuals to feel confident intervening when possible.
+Bystander intervention training has been proven to be a successful tool in helping to raise awareness about sexual violence on campus and encourage individuals to feel confident intervening when possible.
 While most prevention programming is aimed toward individuals learning how to protect themselves from violence, these workshops veer away from victim blaming attitudes and seek to empower communities to make change in their own lives, perpetuating a culture of violence-intolerance.

-This training can be accessed by the following links using the promo code UNB23 to access this training at no cost.
+Use code UNB23 to access this training at no cost.

 Register